taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

 1. Enters “jsmith@lsu.edu” as email address - The system displays a message asking the user to enter a username
 2. Enters “johnsmith1” as username - The system displays a message asking the user to enter a password
 3. Enters “freestuff2” as password - The system displays a message asking the user to confirm/re-enter the password
 4. Re-enters “freestuff2” - The system displays a message of a successful operation.
-The system redirects user to the home page of the Benefits With Friends website
+5. Clicks "Sign Up" button - The system redirects user to the home page of the Benefits With Friends website

 Postconditions: The email address “jsmith@lsu.edu”, username “johnsmith1”, and password “freestuff2” of the user are saved in the database
 ****